Skip to main content

 +

 Yes, it is completely legal to sell your house without a realtor in Florida.
 Florida law does not require a licensed real estate agent for a private property sale.
 However, you are still legally required to complete all mandatory seller disclosures under Florida Statute 689.261, use a licensed title company or real estate attorney to conduct the closing, and pay applicable documentary stamp taxes.
-Many Florida FSBO sellers hire a real estate attorney for $500–$1,500 to review contracts and disclosures — this is not a legal requirement, but it substantially reduces your risk of post-closing disputes.
+Many Florida FSBO sellers hire a real estate attorney for $500–$1,500 to review contracts and disclosures — not a legal requirement, but it substantially reduces your risk of post-closing disputes.

 What disclosures do I need to provide when selling FSBO in Florida?